Assignment 02

 WITCHCRAFT!

 “The goat is loose again, William!” cries your wife from across the hall.
 Not again, you think.
 In your rush to stand up, you knock over a jar of pickled herring.
-The air is pierced twice: first, when the glass breaks, and then again, a moment later, when the baby—your baby, sweet Samuel—begins to wail.
-There will be hell to pay for that later, but you can’t busy yourself with it now.
-For now, you have a goat to catch.
+The air is pierced twice: first, when the glass breaks, and then again, a moment later, when the baby, sweet Samuel, begins to wail.
+There will be hell to pay for that later, but for now, you have a goat to catch.

 I’ve got bad news: you are a 17th century peasant farmer.
 Between chasing down your shank of a goat and feuding with the neighbors (they are heretics), you barely have time to think about how much your life has really sucked lately.
 Your wife Katherine, teenage daughter Thomasin, preteen son Caleb, and young fraternal twins Mercy and Jonas were recently banished from a nearby settlement over a religious dispute.
 One day, after your newborn son Samuel suddenly disappears while under Thomasin’s care, you begin to suspect there is something dangerous lurking in the secluded woods near your farm, and …

-There are all sorts of reasons why you might want to study witch trials.
-One reason, as argued by the feminist political economist Silvia Federici—and highlighted in this short podcast—is to trace the rise of capitalism through state-sanctioned reproductive discipline.
-In Caliban and the Witch (2004), Federici argues that the global population crises caused by imperial expansion in the 16th and 17th centuries corresponded with a deepening control over women’s reproductive labor by the capital-s State.
-By analyzing the witch hunts of the 16th and 17th centuries as wars waged against women’s bodies, Federici shows us how the development of property and labor markets in early modern Europe also “demonized any form of birth-control and non-procreative sexuality” (2004:88).
+There are all sorts of reasons to study the witch trials.
+One reason, as argued by the feminist political economist Silvia Federici, is to trace the rise of capitalism through state-sanctioned reproductive discipline.
+In Caliban and the Witch, Federici argues that the global population crises caused by imperial expansion in the 16th and 17th centuries corresponded with a deepening control over women’s reproductive labor by the capital-s State.
+By analyzing the witch hunts of the 16th and 17th centuries as wars waged against women’s bodies, Federici shows us how the development of property and labor markets in early modern Europe also “demonized any form of birth-control and non-procreative sexuality” (Federici 1975, 88).
+She elaborates on this concept in a newer collection of essays, Witches, Witch-hunting, and Women (Federici 2018).
+(Surely capitalism was not the real ghoul all along??…)

 Your reputation as a cartographer precedes you such that two separate clients—Agnes and Craig—recently approached you to make two different maps.
 All you know is that: